laudv/veritas/README.md

 # Versatile Verification of Tree Ensembles with VERITAS

-See the paper for more information: https://arxiv.org/abs/2010.13880
+See the paper for more information: http://proceedings.mlr.press/v139/devos21a.html

+> ℹ️ A major API update is coming soon.

 ## Dependencies